 Are your software vendors thinking about blockchain?

 The factory of the future promises to be more automated, efficient, and safe.
 M2M communication and blockchain technology are two big reasons why.
 If you aren’t thinking about these kinds of coming technologies, you should be.
 And not just how you are going to use them, but also how your vendors are thinking about their implications.
-An ERP or manufacturing CRM should be looking forward to technologies like blockchain and artificial intelligence and figuring out how to make their systems compatible with these new ways of doing business.
+Vendors should be looking forward to incorporating AI or blockchain technology in your manufacturing CRM or ERP and figuring out how to make their systems compatible with these new ways of doing business.